VMadhuranga/sign-up-form/README.md

-This is The Odin Project's Sing up Form project assignment
+This is The Odin Project's Sign up Form project assignment

 This is form built to test my ability to how to structure, style and use built invalidation in HTML forms